great-expectations/great_expectations/docs/docusaurus/versioned_docs/version-0.18/cloud/expectations/manage_expectations.md

 5. Select an Expectation type.
 See [Available Expectation types](#available-expectation-types).

-6. If selected data asset doesn't have expectation suites and has DATE or DATETIME columns, you can define a batch interval.
+6. If you are adding your first expectation on this data asset, you may be able to select a time-based Batch interval for that asset.

+- A batch is a feature of the data asset, and allows you to validate your data incrementally.
+A batch interval can only be defined once per data asset.

+- In order to be able to select a  batch interval, the data asset must have at least one DATE or DATETIME column.

-   Select the **Entire table** tab to provide all Data Asset records to your Expectations and validations, or select the **Yearly**/**Monthly**/**Daily** tab to use subsets of Data Asset records for your Expectations and validations.
+- Select the **Entire table** tab to provide all Data Asset records to your Expectations and validations, or select the **Yearly**/**Monthly**/**Daily** tab to use subsets of Data Asset records for your Expectations and validations.

 - Select **Yearly** to partition Data Asset records by year, select **Monthly** to partition Data Asset records by year and month, or select **Daily** to partition Data Asset records by year, month, and day.

 - **Batch column** - Select a name column from a prefilled list of DATE and DATETIME columns containing the date and time data.

+7. Complete the mandatory and optional fields for expectation.

 7. Complete the mandatory and optional fields for expectation.